 4. Change the button that says ‘aren’t included’ to ‘are included’.

 5. Now hit the little ‘+’ button over on the right side of the window.

 6. Again, change ‘Kind’, this time to ‘Last Modified’ and change ‘within last’ to ‘today’.

 7. Finally, go to Finder > View menu at the top and choose ‘Arrange By > Date Last Opened’.

-Posted on June 26, 2013, in Finder, Mavericks, Mountain Lion, OS X Lion, Snow Leopard, Spotlight, Xcode and tagged altered, changed, files, find, finder, fsevents, Mac, modified, OS X, Spotlight.
-Bookmark the permalink.
-Comments Off on how to see recently accessed files.
+Posted on June 26, 2013, in Finder-2, Mavericks, Mountain Lion, OS X Lion, Snow Leopard, Spotlight, Xcode and tagged altered, changed, files, find, finder, fsevents, Mac, modified, OS X. Bookmark the permalink.
+Leave a comment.